RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 If you see a message such as `Missing mandatory plugins.
 Fixing`, or ZAP fails with an error containing the string `The mandatory add-on was not found:`, this is because ZAP deleted the application's plugin.
 See <https://github.com/zaproxy/zaproxy/issues/7703> for additional information.
-RapiDAST works around this bug, but with little inconvenients (slower because it has to fix itself and download all the plugins)
+RapiDAST works around this bug, but with little inconvenience (slower because it has to fix itself and download all the plugins)

 - Verify that the host installation directory is missing its plugins. e.g., in a MacOS installation, `/Applications/ZAP.app/Contents/Java/plugin/` will be mostly empty.
 In particular, no `callhome*.zap` and `network*.zap` file are present.